AgentCosmic/xnotify/README.md

    --listen value             Listen on address for file changes e.g. localhost:8080 or just :8080.
 See --client on how to send file changes.
    --base value               Use this base path instead of the working directory.
 This will affect where --include finds the files.
 If using --listen, it will replace the original base path that was used at the sender. (default: "./")
    --client value             Send file changes to the address e.g. localhost:8080 or just :8080.
 See --listen on how to receive events.
    --batch milliseconds       Send the events together if they occur within given milliseconds.
 The program will only execute given milliseconds after the last event was fired.
-Only valid with -- arguments (default: 0)
+Only valid with -- argument. (default: 0)
+   --trigger                  Run the given command immediately even if there is no file change.
+Only valid with -- argument.
    --verbose                  Print verbose logs.
    --help, -h                 Print this help.
    --version, -v              print the version